Referring to literature, business, social sciences, humanities

 The PhD has in recent years been the subject of much attention following initiatives by research funding bodies to restructure doctoral programs (Burgess 1997), and to improve PhD completion rates (Booth and Stachell 1996; Collinson and Hockey 1995; Delanont, 1989; Hockey, 1991).

-Breast cancer is currently reported as the largest cause of cancer death amongst women in Australia (Australian Institute of Health and Welfare Australian Association of Cancer Registries, 2004).
+Breast cancer is currently reported to be among the primary causes of the death of Australian women (Australian Institute of Health and Welfare Australian Association of Cancer Registries, 2004).

 In most of the sentences above, the reference is placed at the end of the sentence.
 This placement gives the writing an assertive tone, foregrounding the author's voice, rather than the author of another text, using the reference only as a back-up for the claims made.